Citrus industry gets big boost

 The decision by ADB to go into this venture will lead to the creation of more jobs – promoting processing, reducing importation and shielding the cedi from unnecessary pressure.

-The enclave has over 75 thousand acres of citrus, and with support from ADB, it will scale up economic activities sharply.
+The enclave has over 75 thousand acres of citrus, and with the support from ADB it will scale up economic activities sharply.

 This frustration usually makes the farmers switch over to the cultivation of rubber and cassava.

-For the past ten years, most citrus farms have been abandoned, as the importation of finished products has outweighed the processing opportunities in the country.
+For the past 10 years most citrus farms have been abandoned, as the importation of finished products has outweighed the processing opportunities in the country.

 ADB’s financial support was to help improve the quality of citrus production and increase sustainable income for all actors along the citrus value chain.